Gravity in ORT#

 The total deflection angle:

-This is exactly the GRT result (Einstein 1915: 1.75”).
-Soldner (1801) and Einstein (1911) found half: only the temporal effect.
+This is the GRT result (Einstein 1915: 1.75”).
+Soldner (1801) and Einstein (1911) found half: only the time effect, without the radial stretching.

 # Light deflection diagram